Imagine if Tom Brady had to refer to an instructional DVD every time he had to throw a football.

 When You Need to Remember, and When You Don’t

-If there is something you want to excel at (e.g. working from home, writing, investing), you must figure out what needs to be remembered without an external aid, and what doesn’t.
+In whatever it is you wish to excel at, you must figure out what needs to be remembered without an external aid and what doesn’t.
 Once you have identified the things that must be remembered, practice and repetition is key.
 But just know that until you have committed those things to your memory, it has not really become a true part of you yet.

 Automatic recall of the fundamentals of your craft at the precise moment it is needed is the foundation to higher level acts such as execution and creative application.